nwtime/ntpwww/content/en/archives/4.2.8-series/access.md

 restrict time.nist.gov				# allow access
 </pre>

 While this facility may be useful for keeping unwanted, broken or malicious clients from congesting innocent servers, it should not be considered an alternative to the NTP authentication facilities.
-Source address based restrictions are easily circumvented by a determined cracker.
+Source address-based restrictions are easily circumvented by a determined cracker.

 Default restriction list entries with the flags <code>ignore, ntpport</code>, for each of the local host's interface addresses are inserted into the table at startup to prevent the server from attempting to synchronize to its own time.
 A default entry is also always present, though if it is otherwise unconfigured; no flags are associated with the default entry (i.e., everything besides your own NTP server is unrestricted).